Serving the B2B sector is not easy.

 Today, competition is ripe and ready to take your customers.
 To have a competitive edge, you need to find creative ways to insert your brand into a client’s research phase.

 One person that knows the importance of B2B marketing is Bernie Borges.
-Bernie, the CEO of Find and Convert, and a content marketing guru sits down to share his insights regarding social media.
+Bernie is formerly the CEO of Find and Convert, and now CMO of Vengreso.
+He is a content marketing guru and he sat down to share his insights regarding social media.

 Bernie produces the weekly podcast for Social Business Engine and is the author of Marketing 2.0.
 Bernie’s book was one of the first 50 books ever written on developing a social media strategy, and he is a pioneer in B2B social media operations.